Starting an EV Charging Installation Business

 Multiple approvals

 One of the most attractive aspects of EV charger installation as a business is the relatively low barrier to entry for qualified electricians.
-If you already have your core qualifications, tools, and a van, the additional investment to start offering EV installations is modest.
+If you already have your core qualifications, tools, and a van, the additional investment to start offering EV installations is modest — especially compared to other high-paying electrical specialisms.

 Total start-up costs for a qualified electrician are typically 2,000 to 5,000 pounds.
 Given that a single domestic installation generates 800 to 1,500 pounds in revenue, the investment can pay for itself within the first few jobs.